 I think there's recipe inspiration everywhere -- however, when I eat in a restaurant with a great chef and creative menu, it's usually a sure thing.

 Among many other tasty treats, we ordered the olives which were listed under the Small Plates section of the menu.
-It simply said “olives,” without any sort of description.
+It simply said "Warm Olives," without any sort of description.

 When our server brought them to our table, she said, "Your olives should be very warm, but they might be hot."
 I'd say they were somewhere in between -- the perfect temperature.

 - Since their flavor is more subtle, Castelvetrano Olive recipes are especially divine.

 Now imagine that delicious bite of fruit simmering briefly in hot Extra Virgin olive oil.
-It’s takes them from a 9 to a 10+ in an instant.
+It's takes them from a nine to a ten+ in an instant.